 Old town of Bergamo The old town with the Duomo di Bergamo.

-Even the funicular in itself is interesting, since the short ride takes you through the old Venetian walls which encircles the city.
-They were constructed by material from the old cathedral torn down by the Venetians in 1561.
-I guess even Mark Twain admired them on his visit to Bergamo in 1867.
+The short funicular ride takes me through the old Venetian walls which encircles the city, constructed by material from the old cathedral torn down by the Venetians in 1561.
+Once inside the walls, I find a city marinated in centuries.
+There’s the scent of fresh espresso, aged cheese and something sweet that I cannot quite place.

-A great starting point is Piazza Vecchia, where you can decide which way to go next while the bells from the nearby bell tower create an ambient charm.
-I love to start my visit in a new city by getting my bearings from a high view, and there is no better place in Bergamo than the Campanone.
-After taking the elevator to the top of this 12th century tower, you can see all of Bergamo from every direction.
-Even the Fort of Bergamo (Rocca Viscontea e Torrione) is visible at a distance.
+Piazza Vecchia is the starting point.
+I have a look at my map while the bells from the nearby bell tower create an ambient charm.
+I often try to start my visit in a new city by getting my bearings from a high view, and there is no better place in Bergamo than the Campanone.

-The neighbor Basilica di Santa Maria Maggiore from 1137 is the other way around, including a darker hall with a strange mix of styles and Baroque tapestries.
-Where the cathedral is clean and minimalist, this church is rather lavish with lots of gold and ornate details.
+The neighbor Basilica di Santa Maria Maggiore is the other way around, having a strange mix of styles and Baroque tapestry, lavish with gold and ornate details.

 Basilica di Santa Maria Maggiore Lavish interior of Basilica di Santa Maria Maggiore.